Herman A. Porath

-Herman A. Porath (October 19, 1863 - April 20, 1938) was an American building contractor and politician.
+Herman A. Porath (October 19, 1863 - April 20, 1938) was a German-American building contractor and politician.

+Biography

 Born in Germany, Porath emigrated with his parents to the United States and settled in the town of Winchester, Winnebago County, Wisconsin.
 Porath learned to be a carpenter and was a builder and contractor.
 Porath served as treasurer of the town of Vinland, Wisconsin and on the school board.
 In 1919, Porath served in the Wisconsin State Assembly and was a Republican.
 Porath died in Gillingham Corners in Neenah, Wisconsin after a period of ill health.